oelin/cbs-5/README.md

-# Distributed CBS Dataset
+# CBS5 Dataset

-A dataset containing optimal actions taken by distributed conflict-based search with five agents on random 20x20 maps.
-Extract the data using [Tuna]().
+A large dataset containing optimal actions taken by conflict-based search (CBS) with five agents on random 20x20 maps.
+The dataset can be extracted using [Tuna]().